Skip to main content

 Use the Converter Pattern in the following situations:

-• When you have types that logically correspond with each other and you need to convert entities
+• When there are types that logically correspond with each other, and there is a need to convert between them.

 Credits